CHAUCHEUKHEI/aae4011-vehicle-detection/README.md

 ### (a) What did I learn?

-Through this assignment I gained two key technical skills.
-First, I learned how to work with ROS bag files — understanding how sensor data is stored in topics and how to extract image frames from them using the rosbags Python library.
+First of all, I learned how to work with ROS bag files — understanding how sensor data is stored in topics and how to extract image frames from them using the rosbags Python library.
 Second, I learned how to apply a pre-trained deep learning model (YOLOv8) to real camera footage, including how confidence thresholds affect detection results.

 ### (b) How did I use AI tools?